ZiggyCreatures/FusionCache/docs/Backplane.md

 Now `N1` and `N2` will have different data cached for `5 min`, see the problem?

 So when using a backplane I would **really** suggest using a distributed cache too, otherwise the system may become a little bit too fragile.

-If, on the other hand, we are comfortable with such a situation, by all means use it.
+If, on the other hand, we are comfortable with such a situation, by all means we can use it.

 ## Conclusion